medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 * Codes and corresponding systems with human meaning.
 When coded values are used (e.g., LOINC, SNOMED CT, MedCom codes), their display text (the human-readable term) must appear in the narrative.
 * Relevant values (e.g., observation results, medication names and dosages, diagnostic conclusions).
 * Relevant elements from extension.
-* Identifiers (e.g., SOR-ID, municipality codes, episode-of-care identifiers) when they have human relevance.
+* Identifiers when they have human relevance (e.g., SOR-ID, municipality codes, episode-of-care identifiers).
 * Relevant dates and times.
+* References to other resources.

 ##### 6.2 Elements that shall not be included in the narrative text